 - activities that are only a minor part of your overall charity activities or involve only a small amount of money e.g. sponsoring a child overseas or supporting missionary work.

 - working with, or assisting, another organisation located overseas

-To find out more about what operating overseas means please read our guidance.
+To find out more about operating overseas, please read our guidance.